JannetteA/p4/README.md

 - Demonstrates all 4 CRUD interactions (user signup/login does not count towards this).
 - Demonstrates server-side error validation.

+## Link to Planning Document
+To be added

 ## Demo
 To be added